glyh/on_pal/language/syntax.md

 [abc: "foo", def: "bar"]; // we have growable homongeneous map, borrowed from elixir
 // it should be note that, this is just the short form for:
 [:abc => "foo", :def => "bar"];
-// just as in elixir, and yes we have keywords
+// just as in elixir, and yes we have atoms like elixir(or keyword in clojure) :abc;
-:abc;
 (a: "ads", b: 1, "hell" => :yeah)
-:: tuple(a: str, b: int, "hell" => keyword)
+:: Tuple(a: Str, b: Int, "hell" => Atom)
 ; // we have heterogeneous ungroable named tuple(i.e. struct)
 [1, 2, 3, 4]; // we have homogeneous growable list
 (1, "a", true, 4); // we have heterogenious ungrowable tuple